 His brothers thought he was dying.

 They thought he was dying and they were trapped in this crack in the rocks with no way to save him, and they didn't know what to do.
 Joe looked back at Adam and his suspicions were confirmed by the expression on his oldest brother's face.
 Adam looked lost, like he didn't know which way to turn.
-Adam not knowing what to do—that scared Joe senseless, even worse than the fact that they thought he was dying.
+Adam not knowing what to do—that scared Joe senseless.
+It wasn't how his world worked.

-Suddenly, Joe desperately wanted his brothers to talk to him, to reassure him that everything would be okay, but they were both already bent over him again, still pressing hard against the wounds in his side and shoulder and leg.
-Almost afraid to get a better look at how bad off he was but more afraid not to, Joe raised his head to see.
+Suddenly, Joe desperately wanted nothing so much as he wanted his brothers to talk to him, to reassure him that everything would be okay.
+But they were both already bent over him again, still pressing hard against the wounds in his side and shoulder and leg.
+Almost afraid to get a better look at how bad off he was but more afraid not to, Joe raised his head to see again.
 The amount of blood spread across his leg and abdomen was much more alarming now that he knew how scared his brothers were.

-After one quick look he let his head fall back and his fright almost immediately began to be nudged out of the way by anger.
-He felt his temper rise up within him, making his blood hot.
+After one quick peek, he let his head fall back.
+His fright almost immediately began to be nudged out of the way by anger.
+His temper rise up within him, making his blood hot.
 He thrust his chin out.
-He wasn't done yet, not by a long shot, not from a cowardly strike by a bunch of low-down cattle thieves.
-He was Little Joe Cartwright; he had been shot before, and he'd lived to tell about it, and the thought that this time could be different was inconceivable.
+He wasn't done yet, not by a long shot.
+Certainly not from a cowardly strike by a bunch of low-down cattle thieves.
+He was Little Joe Cartwright; he had been shot before, and he'd lived to tell about it, and the thought that this time could be different was intolerable.
 After all, he was only twenty-one; his adulthood had barely gotten underway, and he still had a lot of things to do.

 A day of fishing with his brothers, for one thing.